bbfrederick/rapidtide/docs/usage.rst

 ^^^^^^^^^

 Rapidtide can do many things - as I've found more interesting things to do with time delay processing, it's gained new functions and options to support these new applications.
 As a result, it can be a little hard to know what to use for a new experiment.
 To help with that, I've decided to add this section to the manual to get you started.
 It's broken up by type of data/analysis you might want to do.

-NB: To speed up the analysis, adding the argument ``--nprocs XX`` to any of the following commands will parallelize the analysis to XX CPUs - set XX to -1 to use all available CPUs.
+NB: To speed up the analysis, adding the argument ``--nprocs XX`` to any of the following commands will parallelize the analysis to use XX CPUs - set XX to -1 to use all available CPUs.
 This can result in a speedup approaching a factor of the number of CPUs used.

+Preprocessing
+"""""""""""""
+Rapidtide operates on data which has been subjected to all the "standard" preprocessing steps, most importantly motion correction and slice time correction.
+Since rapidtide

 Removing low frequency physiological noise from fMRI data
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""